RTXteam/RTX-KG2/README.md

 As of June 10, 2019, an on-demand `r4.16xlarge` instance in the `us-west-2` AWS
 zone costs $4.26 per hour, so the cost to build KG2 (estimated to take a week) would be approximately $715 (this is currently just a rough estimate, plus or minus 30%).
-If you use a spot instance, your cost would be probably 25-50% of that.
+[Unfortunately, AWS doesn't seem to allow the provisioning of spot instances while specifying minimum memory greater than 240 GiB; but perhaps soon that will happen, and if so, it could save significantly on the cost of building KG2.]

 ## Build instructions